xenolito/WordPress_ChildTheme/readme.md

 - The folder containing the _WordPress CMS_
 - The _child theme_ folder name
 - The childtheme's _name_
+- The default WP MAIL FROM `name`
+- The default WP MAIL FROM `email`

 This wil create al needed folders and childtheme files on target WordPress folder.